Conformal mappings in perturbative QCD: Introduction

 \section{Introduction}

-Perturbation theory is known to lead to divergent series for many quantities in quantum mechanics and quantum field theory (QFT).
-This surprising fact, first noticed in 1952 by Freeman Dyson \cite{Dyson:1952tj} for QED, set a challenge for a radical reformulation of perturbation theory.
-To give the divergent series a precise meaning, Dyson proposed to interpret it as asymptotic to the exact function, which changed the entire philosophy of perturbation theory.
-Perturbation theory yields, at least in principle, the values of all the perturbative coefficients.
-This can tell us whether the series is convergent or not.
-But what we want to know is under what conditions the expanded function can be recovered.
-If the series were convergent, the knowledge of all the perturbative coefficients would uniquely determine the function.
-On the other hand, there are infinitely many functions having the same asymptotic expansion.
+It is known that perturbation theory leads to divergent series for many quantities in quantum mechanics (QM) and in renormalized quantum field theory (QFT).
+This fact was noticed for the first time for QED by Dyson \cite{Dyson:1952tj}, who proposed to interpret the divergent series as asymptotic to the exact function.
+This assumption implies a profound change in the interpretation of perturbation theory: while in the case of a convergent series the knowledge of all the perturbative coefficients determines uniquely the expanded function, there are infinitely many functions having the same asymptotic expansion.
+The problem is to choose the best approximant, which incorporates as much as possible of the known properties of the exact function.

-A divergent power series indicates that the expanded function is singular at the expansion point.
-This means that the Green functions in QFT are expected to be singular at the origin of the coupling plane.
-In the case of QED, the singular behaviour was discovered by Dyson through his original reasoning \cite{Dyson:1952tj}.
-For QCD, the existence of the singularity at zero coupling was demonstrated by 't Hooft \cite{tHooft}, using unitarity, analyticity and renormalization-group invariance.
-The divergent pattern can be inferred alternatively from particular classes of Feynman diagrams, which indicate a factorial growth of the expansion coefficients in both QED \cite{Lautrup:1977hs},\cite{Broadhurst:1992si} and QCD \cite{Beneke:1994qe},\cite{Beneke:1992ch},\cite{Beneke:1998ui}.
-Evidence for this behaviour is provided also by lattice calculations in QCD \cite{Bauer:2011ws}.
+The divergent pattern of perturbation theory in QFT indicates a singular behaviour of the expanded Green functions at the origin of the coupling plane.
+For QED, Dyson showed by a simple argument that the physical observables cannot be analytic at $\alpha=0$ \cite{Dyson:1952tj}.
+For QCD, a complicated singularity structure of the correlators at $\alpha_s=0$ was shown to follow from unitarity, analyticity and renormalization-group invariance \cite{tHooft}.
+Alternatively, particular classes of Feynman diagrams indicate a factorial growth of the expansion coefficients in both QED \cite{Lautrup:1977hs},\cite{Broadhurst:1992si} and QCD \cite{Beneke:1994qe},\cite{Beneke:1992ch},\cite{Beneke:1998ui}.
+Recently, evidence for a factorial increase of the perturbative coefficients in QCD was provided also by lattice calculations \cite{Bauer:2011ws}.